Short on time? Here’s the final verdict:

 Both KeePass and KeePassX provide the essential features of a password manager, including password storage and a robust password generator.
 However, both applications lack several conveniences that are standard in other password managers.
 For instance, neither offers a native auto-fill feature.
 Instead, you’re required to copy and paste your saved credentials manually or use the Auto-Type feature that simulates keystrokes to automatically fill in data.

 I found KeePass’s password generator to be more customizable than KeePassX’s — it generates passwords up to 30,000 characters long and lets you choose the types of characters you want to include in your passwords.
-KeePassX’s generator lets you do the same thing but can only generate passwords up to 64 characters long.
+KeePassX’s generator lets you do the same thing and generates passwords up to 10,000 characters long.

 Neither password manager supports password sharing or payment card storage, limiting their functionality primarily to password storage.